cometbft/knowledge-base/protocols/mempool/protocol-abstract.md

 Finally, the links connecting a node to its peers are assumed to be reliable within a connection.
-This means that if a node sends a message to a peer, either the message is delivered to the peer or the node disconnects from the peer.
+This means that if a node sends a message to one of its peers, either the message is delivered to the peer or the node disconnects from the peer.
-In addition, links do not duplicate, corrupt, or reorder messages, which are delivered in FIFO order
+In addition, links do not duplicate, corrupt, or reorder messages, which are delivered in FIFO order.
 Links, however, are asynchronous and may arbitrarily delay the delivery of messages.